Do Probiotics Help GERD?

 Remember, the small bowel is not the actual residence of bacteria but if overpopulated, this part of the gut will always grow unhealthy microbes.
 This is possibly what happens when you have been on a PPI for a long period.
 The lack (or even complete absence) of the stomach acid due to chronic PPI use may favor the overgrowth of bad bugs in the small intestine, resulting in SIBO and a messed up bacterial gut population.

-According to a recent study done on the pediatric population, supplementing probiotics can restore the gut balance and combat SIBO (occurring due to the chronic use of PPIs), thereby enabling the PPIs to work effectively and relieve the acid reflux issues. .
-Similar mechanisms underlie PPI-induced small bowel bacterial overgrowth in adults too, emphasizing the importance of probiotics in this age group as well.
+According to a recent study done on the pediatric population, supplementing probiotics can relieve acid reflux and restore the gut balance and combat SIBO (occurring due to the chronic use of PPIs), thereby enabling the PPIs to work effectively .
+Similar mechanisms underlie PPI-induced small bowel bacterial overgrowth in adults too, emphasizing the importance of probiotic supplements in helping both GERD and acid reflux in this age group as well.

 - Chang P, Friedenberg F. Obesity & GERD.
 Gastroenterology clinics of North America.
 2014;43(1):161-173. doi:10.1016/j.gtc.2013.11.009.